clun/datastax-academy-samples/build-your-api/README.md

 ### 1. Setup your environment

-Follow this instruction to setup your environment.
+Follow this instructions to setup your environment and start working on the tutorial.

 * Install Git, Java and Maven
 ```